 Name: V or O?
-Gender: m/f Year group: I SEN: yes/no Ethnicity: Fait ith: In-care: yes/no Young carer: yes/no Disability: yes/no Vuln/CP reg: yes/no

-Name: V or O?
-Gender: m/f Year group: 2 SEN: yes/no Ethnicity: Faith: In-care: yes/no Young carer: yes/no Disability: yes/no Vuln/CP reg: yes/no

-Name: V or O?
+Gender: m/f Year group: I SEN: yes/no Ethnicity: Faith: In-care: yes/no Young carer: yes/no Disability: yes/no Vuln/CP reg: yes/no Name: V or O?
+Gender: m/f Year group: 2 SEN: yes/no Ethnicity: Faith: In-care: yes/no Young carer: yes/no Disability: yes/no Vuln/CP reg: yes/no Name: V or O?
+Gender: m/f Year group: SEN: yes/no Ethnicity: Faith: In-care: yes/no Young carer: yes/no Disability: yes/no Vuln/CP reg: yes/no Name: V or O?
 Gender: m/f Year group: SEN: yes/no Ethnicity: Faith: In-care: yes/no Young carer: yes/no Disability: yes/no Vuln/CP reg: yes/no

-Name: V or O?
-Gender: m/f Year group: SEN: yes/no Ethnicity: Faith: In-care: yes/no Young carer: yes/no Disability: yes/no Vuln/CP reg: yes/no

-Number of items attached to the Incidents Record Form: statements, photos, etc Incident number (to be completed by colleague updating the spreadsheet) To be circulated to the following before sending to the office (tick when seen)

-Please give a brief summary of the incident Were you present at the incident?
-Yes/No Please list any eyewitness What school sanctions ha ve been agreed?
-0 ng strategies used?
-Yes/No gies used to help de-escalat Distraction/remove te the situation.
-Other staff intervene Céntra alternantivas Chill out time/space stimulus Other staff intervene State alternatives, consequences, choices Talk calmly/reassure Negotiation Strategic ignoring Repeat request Verbal advice/support Praise compliance (even Positive touch to help Humour verbai auteosuppore if only partial) calm and reassure Hamour Please include any details of injuries incurred and any damage to property.
-Have you informed the relevant staff who should know about this? (e.g. class teacher/family support worker/SENCo) Please make sure you obtain their initials on the front of the form.
-Does this incident raise concerns about (please circle any that apply): Safeguarding The prevent agenda and concerns about radicalisation The special needs of the v Has a copy been placed in the child's class file in the Inclusion Room?
+Number of items attached to the Incidents Record Form: statements, photos, etc Incident number (to be completed by colleague updating the spreadsheet) To be circulated to the following before sending to the office (tick when seen) Please give a brief summa Were you present at the Please list any eyewitness What school sanctions ha es: ng strategies used?
+Yes/No gies used to help de-escalat e the situation.
+Chill out time/space Distraction/remove stimulus Other staff intervene State alternatives, consequences, choices Talk calmly/reassure Negotiation Strategic ignoring Repeat request Verbal advice/support Please include any details Verbal advice/support Praise compliance (even if only partial) Positive touch to help calm and reassure Humour Please include any details of injuries incurred and any damage to property.
+Image: Compliance (even please include any details of injuries incurred and any damage to property.
+Image: Compliance (even please include any details of injuries incurred and any damage to property.
+Have you informed the relevant staff who should know about this? (e.g. SLT/class teacher/family support elevant staff who should kno make sure you obtain th 2 Does this incident raise c Safeguarding oncerns about (please circle any that apply): The prevent agenda and o The special needs of the oncerns about radicalisatio victim or offender n Has a copy been placed in the child's class file in the Inclusion Room?
 Yes/No